 - The documents are accessible and can be produced on request

-If documentation is missing for a recorded change, refer to the guidance in IMO guidelines MEPC.269(68) on steps to take when supplier documentation is unavailable.
+If documentation is missing for a recorded change, refer to the current IMO IHM guidelines, including MEPC.379(80), on steps to take when supplier documentation is unavailable.
 Options include contacting the manufacturer directly or arranging sampling and analysis.

 Before the survey:

-If a product has been reformulated since the last survey, a new SDS reflecting the current formulation should replace the previous version.
+If a product has been reformulated, a new SDS reflecting the current formulation should replace the previous version in the active file.

 6. Confirm the IHM is accessible and organised